panva/jose/README.md

 [`node-forge`](https://github.com/digitalbazaar/forge), this significantly increases the footprint of the module with dependencies that either aren't ever used or have native implementation available in Node.js already, those are often times faster and more reliable.

-#### How is it different from [`node-jws`](https://github.com/brianloveswords/node-jws) or [`node-jwa`](https://github.com/brianloveswords/node-jwa)?

-- it is not only validating the signatures, it is making sure the JWE/JWS is syntactically correct, e.g. not having duplicated header parameters between protected/unprotected or per-recipient headers, it does the "crit" member check to make sure extensions are handled correctly
-- it is providing Key and KeyStore abstractions
-- there is JSON Web Encryption support
-- there is no asynchronous API since node crypto is ultimately entirely synchronous
-- it supports all JWS / JWE Serialization Syntaxes

 #### What is the ultimate goal?